Parth Electricals approves preferential issue to raise ₹1,376 lakh

 Utilization of Issue Proceeds

-The company has outlined the estimated allocation of funds across two financial years.
-The majority of the funds will be directed towards meeting working capital requirements arising from business expansion, while a smaller portion is reserved for general corporate purposes, including the repayment of high-cost unsecured debt.
+The company has disclosed a detailed schedule for deploying the funds across two financial years.
+The allocation focuses on meeting working capital needs arising from business expansion, with a smaller portion reserved for general corporate purposes.

 Particulars Total estimated amount to be utilised (₹ in lakhs) FY 2026-27 (₹ in lakhs) FY 2027-28 (₹ in lakhs)